 “The way that boy's growing Milly, it will be to small for him in three months," I declared.
 Boy, but he’s growing up so fast!
 Milly didn’t say anything, but simply shook her head and wrote it down.

 Just then, a man came into the store and straight up to me.
 "Lieutenant McCain?"

 "I'm Lucas McCain," I nodded.

 "Majors compliments sir.
 He'd like you to join him outside at your convenience."

 "Corporal Troc, aide to Major King sir, at your service."

+I looked over his shoulder, out into the street.
+There stood a man with a Major's Confederate uniform on.
+I didn’t recognize him.
 "Well, you can tell the Major if he wants to see me to come on in here."

 "That's impossible sir," Troc stated.

 "Why?"
 I asked.

 "You wouldn't be expected to know why…would you?"
 I turned and looked at Milly.
 Then I turned back and told Troc I had no idea what he was talking about.
 "Shall I tell him you'll be out sir?"